Nocture-Insight/Kernel-Dexterion/README.md

 ## READ FIRST
+> [!NOTE]
+> **First of all we recommend to know basics of [C++](https://en.cppreference.com/) and [Kernel Microsoft Docs](https://learn.microsoft.com/en-us/windows-hardware/drivers/develop/getting-started-with-windows-drivers) or [Kernel f/ Github](https://github.com/microsoft/Windows-driver-samples?tab=security-ov-file) or [Kernel f/ Code-Project](https://www.codeproject.com/Articles/9504/Driver-Development-Part-1-Introduction-to-Drivers)**\
+> **Additionaly, if dont know anything about cibersecurity or virus analysis we recommend to shut-up\
+> and learn about thigns mentioned above first then understand how does this works and why this isnt a virus.**

 > [!IMPORTANT]
 > **Dexterion Revmap is not a plug 'n play solution. [+info](https://github.com/Nocture-Insight/Kernel-Dexterion/main/README.md#vac).**\
-> **We suggest you to read this [readme.md](https://github.com/Nocture-Insight/Kernel-Dexterion/main/README.md) file before starting contributing, self-use, or anything.**\
+> **We suggest you to read this [readme.md](https://github.com/Nocture-Insight/Kernel-Dexterion/main/README.md) file before starting contributing, self-use, or anything related.**
-> **This game enchancer could be a *violation of* the Terms of Service (ToS) of any game in which it is used.\
-> We disclaim all liability for any *account bans* or *penalties incurred* as a result of its use.\
-> By using this game enchancer, you acknowledge that you are solely responsible for any consequences.**

 ### Building
 Manual building this game enhancer